BobJones13579/fantasy-dashboard/docs/1-Product/roadmap.md

 # Product Roadmap

+## TLDR

+Comprehensive 16-week product roadmap for the Fantasy Football Companion App, structured in 4 development phases with clear milestones, feature prioritization, and success metrics.

 ## Purpose

 This document outlines the product roadmap for the Fantasy Football Companion App, including development phases, milestones, and feature prioritization over a 16-week timeline.